 What About the non-Treasury Segments of the Market?

 Treasuries aren’t the only market segment said to be in a bubble.
-During the latter part of 2012, similar claims were made in regard to corporate, high yield, and emerging market bonds.
-All three groups are valued based on their yield spread relative to Treasuries.
-Not only did these spreads shrink in response to investors’ growing appetite for risk, but the ultra-low yields on Treasuries mean that the absolute yields in these sectors fell to, or close to, all time lows.
-In all cases, the case for the “bubble” concerns was the same: cash poured into these asset classes amid investors’ ongoing thirst for yield, driving prices to unreasonably high levels.
+Similar claims have been made in regard to corporate and high yield bonds, which are valued based on their yield spread relative to Treasuries.
+Not only have these spreads shrunk to historically low levels in response to investors’ growing appetite for risk, but the ultra-low yields on Treasuries mean that the absolute yields in these sectors have fallen close to all time lows.
+In all cases, the case for the “bubble” concerns is the same: cash poured into these asset classes amid investors’ ongoing thirst for yield, driving prices to unreasonably high levels.

 Does this indicate bubble conditions?
 Not necessarily.
 While it certainly indicates that the future returns of these asset classes are likely to be less robust in the years ahead, the odds of a major sell-off in any given calendar year has been relatively low if history is any indication.
 A look at the numbers: